Courses & Curriculum

 A career-focused human resources curriculum

-All classes are delivered online with a required capstone or internship.
+All classes are delivered online in a virtual learning environment with a required research project or internship (if allowed in your state).

 ProgramMonths iSemester Credits